Third Reich: Hitler’s Berlin – Private Walking Tour

 Special Tour Inclusions:

-This tour can require the use of public transportation (included in the price, up to 5 people) – thus it is possible that the following sites could also be included in the itinerary (on request and time permitting – an extension of the tour duration may be required):
+This tour can require the use of public transportation (not included in the price) – thus it is possible that the following sites could also be included in the itinerary (on request and time permitting – an extension of the tour duration may be required):

 - Entrance to the Bendlerblock/German Resistance Museum